AleoNet/snarkOS/rpc/documentation/private_endpoints/createaccount.md

-Create a new account private key and its corresponding account address.
+Creates a new account private key and its corresponding account address.

 ### Protected Endpoint